supernord/2025-ABACBS-workshop/_episodes/23-pawsey_nextflow.md

 >
 {: .solution }

-Congratulations, you have run a nextflow pipeline on setonix ...
-Now go use it for fun science!
+Congratulations, you have run a nextflow pipeline on setonix!